What To Do If You’ve Been Accused of Stalking and Harassment?

 As soon as you hear of any potential allegations against you, it’s extremely important that you seek legal representation and work closely with your chosen solicitors to collect evidence proving your innocence.
 Because stalking and harassment charges are heavily reliant on proving the intention of the accused to cause feelings of fear, distress, humiliation or degradation, the ability to prove that your behaviour was free of any of these motives may mean you can argue that your actions did not amount to stalking or harassment.

 DPP Law can assist you in building a powerful defence that will clear your name.
-Contact us today for further information or to book an appointment.
+Contact our sexual offence solicitors today for further information or to book an appointment.